-Chilly start to spring on the cards for New Zealand as 'beast from the east' nears
+Chilly start to spring on the cards for New Zealand as 'Beast from the East' nears

 The main driver of that unsettled weather was a Sudden Stratospheric Warming (SSW) event that started to unfold in the polar stratosphere, about 30km above Antarctica, this week.

-These events involve a dramatic warming of the air at the stratospheric level by at least 25C, and have the potential to mess with a ring of stormy and freezing weather that encircles Antarctica, which is at its strongest at this time of year – and which we know better as the polar vortex that's been dubbed the "beast from the east".
+These events involve a dramatic warming of the air at the stratospheric level by at least 25C, and have the potential to mess with a ring of stormy and freezing weather that encircles Antarctica, which is at its strongest at this time of year – and which we know better as the polar vortex that's been dubbed the "Beast from the East".

 The flow-on impacts to weather on the ground could take several days to weeks, but Niwa was forecasting an elevated risk for periods of unusually active weather during spring 2019, including sharp cold snaps, especially in the first half of the season.